mctinker/Map-Tasker/README.md

 Llama based models are supported via [Ollama](https://ollama.com/), which you must manually download, install and run it once to set up the server on your desktop.

+**Note 6:**

+'ffmpeg' version 8 or highler can optionally be installed to make embedded YouTube videos clickable and to display them in a separate video-player window from within the Map view.
+Other videos, such as those stored on Dropbox as 'mp4' files, are not affected and will display as a clickable hot-link.

+The videos are identifiable via the text: '[▶️ VIDEO: some-youtube-url...]', and this text will be hot/clickable if ffmpeg is properly installed.

+ffmpeg and all of its 92+ dependencies adds an additional 660 MBs to your installation (hard drive).

+To install ffmpeg:
+   MacOS: 'brew install ffmpeg'
+   Linux: 'sudo apt update' and 'sudo apt install ffmpeg' Windows via Winget: 'winget install ffmpeg'
+   Windows via Chocolatey: 'choco install ffmpeg'

+Refer to [the ffmpeg download documentation](https://www.ffmpeg.org/download.html) for further details.

+If ffmpeg is not installed, then '[▶️ VIDEO: some-youtube-url...]' will still appear, but will not be hot/clickable, and the video can not be displayed in a separate MapTasker window.

+YouTube videos are downloaded to your local drive from which they are then played.
+The bigger the video, the longer it will take to process the video.
+Only YouTube videos with no audio or English audio will play under the current implementation.
+Additional lanaguages will be supported in a future release.

+MP4 videos are played directly from their source.

 ## To-Do List (in no particular order)

 - [x] Auto Update Feature